Grêmio Esportivo Osasco

-Grêmio Esportivo Osasco, commonly referred to as Grêmio Osasco, is a Brazilian professional association football club based in Osasco, São Paulo.
-The team competes in the Campeonato Paulista Segunda Divisão, the fourth tier of the São Paulo state football league.
+Grêmio Esportivo Osasco, commonly referred to as Grêmio Osasco, was a Brazilian professional association football club based in Osasco, São Paulo.
+The team is last played in the Campeonato Paulista Segunda Divisão, the fourth tier of the São Paulo state football league.

 They play in blue and yellow shirts, blue shorts and socks.

 History

 The club was founded on December 17, 2007, by five Osasco inhabitants and Esporte Clube Osasco supporters, who were unsatisfied that the city did not have an official representative in São Paulo soccer.